frednora/gramado/README.md

 > * The network server.
 (Work in progress)

+## userland commands.

+You can use the zbase/usys/libs/ or zbase/usys/commands/alpha/libs/ to create Posix-like commands.

-# DE - Desktop Environment
+## DE - Desktop Environment

 This is a screenshot of the desktop environment running on top of the kernel.
 You can find code in the windows/ folder.
 ![Screenshot](https://raw.githubusercontent.com/polard8/screenshots/main/gramado-8.png)

+## Gramado API

+You can find the API to create client-side GUI application in os/apps/api/.

-# Demos
+## Demos

 This is a screenshot of 3D demo running on top of the kernel.
 You can find code in the zde/aurora/ folder.